 Volunteering is another way to earn training experience.
 Some non-profit organisations may appreciate your help in training volunteers to provide personal care services.
 Community organisations in many regions offer free short courses to the public – why not offer to create and deliver short training programs in elderly care?

 Salary of Aged Carers and Trainers

 How much do aged care workers and trainers earn?

-Full time aged care worker have a median salary of approximately $898 per week, depending on where you are in Australia.
+Full-time aged care workers have a median salary of approximately $898 per week, depending on where you are in Australia.

 Salaries for vocational trainers and related jobs include: